l7mp/learning-go/99-labs/04-immutability/README.md

    }
    ```

-   This is thanks to the key-client library we have written above!
-Sometimes it is worth doing some extra work to make our lives easier later!

    > **Note**
    >
-   > Calling `db.Reset()` above would not work.
+   > Calling simply `db.Reset()` in the above would not work.
 Remember, `kvstore` embeds the key-value store client and, curiously, in this case both the embedding struct `kvstore` (of the `Datalayer` interface) and the embedded `Client` interface implements a `Reset` function.
-If we called `db.Reset()` directly in the outer object then we would recursively call ourselves in an infinite loop.
+If we called `db.Reset()` directly on the outer object then we would recursively call ourselves in an infinite loop.
 Calling `db.Client.Reset()` makes sure that we call the `Reset` function of the embedded object.

 If all goes well (and all compile errors are taken care of), then we can make a local test:
 - start the key-value store in a new terminal: